Bristol Beaufighter: Under restoration or stored

+Known wrecks

 A number of sunken aircraft are known; in 2005, the wreck of a Beaufighter (probably a Mk.IC flown by Sgt Donald Frazie and navigator Sgt Sandery of No. 272 Squadron RAF) was identified about 0.5 mi off the north coast of Malta.
 The aircraft ditched in March 1943, after an engine failure occurred soon after take-off and lies inverted on the sea bed, in 38 m of water.

 Another Mediterranean wreck lies in 34 m of water near the Greek island of Paros.
 This is possibly Beaufighter TF.X LX998 of 603 Squadron, which was shot down after destroying a German Arado Ar 196 during an anti-shipping mission in November 1943.
 The Australian crew survived and were rescued by a British submarine.

 A Mk.VIC Beaufighter, serial A19-130, lies in 204 ft of water, just off the coast of Fergusson Island in the western Pacific.
 It was lost in almost identical circumstances to the Malta aircraft – it ditched in August 1943 after an engine failure soon after takeoff.
 The aircraft sank within seconds, but both crew and their passenger escaped and swam to shore.
 The wreck was located in 2000.

+A Beaufighter lies at a depth of around 30 metres in the Høydalsfjorden in Norway.
+This aircraft was shot-down on 7 February 1945, during a strike against German shipping that resulted in a dogfight with German aircraft with heavy losses, known as Black Friday.
+The wreck has become a dive site for recreational divers.

 In May 2020, the wreck of a Beaufighter TF.X, believed to be JM333 of No. 254 Squadron, was uncovered by shifting sands on Cleethorpes beach near Grimsby.
 The aircraft was ditched on 21 April 1944 after suffering a double engine failure shortly after takeoff from North Coates.
 The crew survived uninjured.